 - Step 5: Get the fast, professional care you need right away.
 We’ve outfitted our office with the latest dental technology and our experienced team is proud to offer a wide array of dental services.
 Whether you need a filling, root canal, dental crown, or anything in between, we’re ready to spring into action and restore your healthy, pain-free smile.

 Whether you’re dealing with a severe toothache or a knocked-out tooth, the best thing to do is call us right away when an emergency strikes.
 Waiting to get treatment will only allow the problem to get worse!
 When you call in, our team will help you take control of the situation and provide a few first-aid tips so you can gain some temporary relief before you’re able to make it to our dental office.
 Below, you’ll find important information about how to handle some of the most common dental emergencies we treat.

 Every dental emergency is different from person to person, so there is no set cost for urgent dental care.
 We’ll quickly evaluate your situation and determine the best way to get rid of your pain first, and then we can discuss your options for repairing your teeth.
 This could involve something as simple as a filling, or it might require that we remove and replace the tooth entirely.
-We can help you manage any large out-of-pocket costs with our flexible financing options.
+Once we determine which treatment is best, we can review the financial solutions available to you.

 How to Prevent Dental Emergencies

 It only takes a few simple habits to drastically lower your chances of experiencing a dental emergency:

 - First and foremost, always wear a protective mouthguard whenever you play sports, regardless of whether or not the game involves physical contact!

 - Don’t use your teeth as tools to open packages or bottles.